10 tactical ways physical retailers can deliver sustainable development

 This snapshot into how broad the sustainability conversation is, demonstrates the amazing things that are already being done.
 Interestingly, many of the strategies are familiar, we’re just not used to looking at them through the lens of sustainability.
 Fixture modularity and store location, as examples, have traditionally been driven by other needs.
 When we examine sustainability closely, it often leads back to what we have previously labelled, good design and good business practice.

-Whilst the majority of these initiatives may demand significant change and investment, it’s important to remember that sustainable development can also be delivered via smaller, less overwhelming initiatives.
-The key is that every retail brand acknowledges that they have a responsibility to establish a sustainable strategy that is achievable for their business and that enables them to make progress now and into the future.
+Whilst many of these initiatives may demand significant change and investment, it’s important to remember that sustainable development can also be delivered via smaller, less overwhelming initiatives.
+The key is that every retail brand acknowledges that they have a responsibility to establish a sustainable strategy that is achievable for their business and enables them to make progress now and into the future.

 If you have found this helpful and would like to read more, take a look at our article Why having a sustainable strategy is important for physical retail.